15 Best Art Therapy Prompts for Anxiety You Can Start Today

 6. Calming Color Gradient

-The prompt: Choose colors that represent anxiety (often reds, blacks, harsh tones) and colors that represent calm (blues, greens, soft tones).
-Create a gradient that transitions from anxiety to calm.
+The prompt: Choose colors that represent anxiety (reds, blacks, harsh tones) and colors that represent calm (blues, greens, soft tones).
+Create a gradient transitioning from anxiety to calm.

-Why it works: The visual transition mirrors the emotional transition you're seeking, and the blending process is meditative.
+Why it works: The visual transition mirrors the emotional shift you're seeking.
+The blending process itself is meditative.

 Materials: Paints, colored pencils, or pastels; paper